Cutting Through the Noise: What is the Salesforce Marketing Cloud CDP?

 Unlike the Salesforce CDP, ActionIQ takes a flexible approach to martech management.
 We empower enterprise organizations to integrate new technologies with their CDP so they can drive innovation and personalize customer experiences across every marketing channel.

-Our proprietary InfiniteCompute data infrastructure provides unlimited computation power.
-Additionally, our intuitive UI helps non-technical business users quickly access the customer data they need and activate it across whichever final-mile experience delivery solutions they prefer (yes, including Salesforce point solutions).
+Our proprietary HybridCompute data infrastructure provides unlimited and flexible computation power, where you want it — directly in your data lakehouse or warehouse, in ActionIQ or both.
+Additionally, our intuitive UI helps non-technical business users quickly access the customer data they need and activate it across whichever final-mile experience delivery solutions they prefer.

-Thanks to easy-to-use tools, business users can efficiently analyze audience insights, segments and behaviors while orchestrating multi-step customer journeys.
+Thanks to the easy-to-use tools ActionIQ provides, business users can efficiently analyze audience insights, segments and behaviors while orchestrating multi-step customer journeys.
 And you get to do this without having to simultaneously rely on technical resources.

 The result?
 We help you reduce data analyst workload by 40% while driving a return on investment of 522%.